Drumcree Church: Drumcree and the Orange Order

 The Orange Order was founded in 1795 in and around the County Armagh town of Portadown.
 The first Orange service and 'church parade' from Drumcree was on 1 July 1795.
 That parade was instigated by Protestant ministers in the Portadown area.
 One of them, a Reverend George Maunsell, gave a sermon in June 1795.
 Maunsell called on his congregation: " to celebrate the anniversary of the Battle of the Boyne in the true spirit of the institution" by attending a sermon to be given by a Rev. Devine of the Established Church at Drumcree on Sunday 1 July.
 That 1st first Sunday church parade, like so many since, was celebrated by Protestants with 'wrecking' and bloodletting in the parish of Drumcree.

 Historian Francis Plowden described the events that followed the sermon in his History of Ireland (Vol. I, p.
 17), published in 1809:

 This evangelical labourer in the vineyard of the Lord of peace so worked up the minds of his audience, that upon retiring from service, on the different roads leading to their respective homes, they gave full scope to the antipapistical zeal, with which he had inspired them, falling upon every Catholic they met, beating and bruising them without provocation or distinction, breaking the doors and windows of their houses, and actually murdering two unoffending Catholics in a bog.
 This unprovoked atrocity of the Protestants revived and redoubled religious rancour.
 The flame spread and threatened a contest of extermination...

-Plowden recounts a similar assault on Catholics in Lurgan, but there influential Catholics and Protestants living east of the river Bann convened a meeting and succeeded in maintaining the peace in that area. in Prtadown the Catholic Defenders: "remained under arms for three days successively, challenging their opponents to fight it out fairly in the field rather that harass them with murderous nocturnal visits".
+Plowden recounts a similar assault on Catholics in Lurgan, but there influential Catholics and Protestants living east of the river Bann convened a meeting and succeeded in maintaining the peace in that area.
+In Portadown the Catholic Defenders: "remained under arms for three days successively, challenging their opponents to fight it out fairly in the field rather that harass them with murderous nocturnal visits".

 Seven weeks later, on 21 September a party of Defenders was routed by a smaller but better armed coalition of 'wreckers' at the Diamond, 4 miles from Drumcree.
 The 'wreckers' were under the command of a Captain Giffard from Dublin.
 William Blacker, a member of the landed gentry and commander of the Seagoe Yeomanry, was later attributed a role in the affray.
 He is said to have stripped lead from the roof of his house to make ammunition in preparation for the ambush of Catholic Defenders at the Diamond.
 This may have been a legend among Orange men that helped establish an affinity with the aristocracy in the minds of the Protestant peasantry.
 After the Diamond skirmish, Protestant leaders adopted the name 'Orange Boys'.
 This was changed to 'the Orange Order' as the 'wreckers' became more organised under the leadership of Blacker and James Verner, an attorney and agent for the Armagh estates of absentee landlord, Lord Charlemont.